 The Master Debt Resolution provides that an "Event of Default" occurs thereunder if, under certain circumstances, DART defaults in the due and punctual performance of any covenant, condition, agreement or provision contained in any Obligation (including any Credit Agreement) or any Outstanding Resolution.
 See "Article VII.
-DEFAULTS AND REMEDIES" in APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution.
+DEFAULTS AND REMEDIES" in APPENDIX A1 - Summary of Certain Terms of the Master Debt Resolution as Amended by Supplemental Debt Resolutions.